Driver Training Regulated Program FAQs

 3. I am currently certified as a Driver Training School and/or a Driver Training Instructor.
 When and how do I recertify?

-Certifications are valid for a period of four years, unless otherwise noted.
-You may download the DT Instructor Recertification Application and the DT Program Recertification Application from our website.
+Certifications are valid for a period of four years unless otherwise noted.
+You may download theand the from our website.
 Please include all required documents on the application checklist when you submit it to the Regulatory Compliance Division.

 4. What are the approved curricula for Driver Training Schools?